Memphis 901 FC Extends Home Unbeaten Streak with 1-1 Draw to Oakland Roots SC

 • Discuss this story on the United Soccer League Championship message board...

-- FC Tulsa Drops, 1-0, to El Paso Locomotive FC in Game of Inches - FC Tulsa

-- El Paso Locomotive FC Pick up Important 1-0 Win at FC Tulsa - El Paso Locomotive FC
+- Las Vegas Lights FC Clinches First-Ever Playoff Berth with 1-1 Home Draw Against Orange County SC - Las Vegas Lights FC

+- Augi Williams Makes More History in 2-2 Draw - Indy Eleven

-- Republic FC Edged by San Antonio FC - Sacramento Republic FC
+- San Antonio FC Secures Comeback Win Over Sacramento Republic FC - San Antonio FC

-- Rhode Island FC Wins Third Straight Match, 3-1 Over Tampa Bay Rowdies - Rhode Island FC

-- Rowdies Suffer 3-1 Defeat in Rhode Island - Tampa Bay Rowdies

 - Memphis 901 FC Extends Home Unbeaten Streak with 1-1 Draw to Oakland Roots SC - Memphis 901 FC